AguaClara/floc_app/README.md

 ### Calendar:
-Lab times/meetings assigned to Thursday @ 6:00-7:00 PM and Friday @ 3:00-4:00 PM along with time put in outside of lab.
+Lab times/meetings assigned to Tuesday @ 5:00-6:30 PM and Thursday @ 4:45-5:45 PM along with time put in outside of lab.

 Week 1: Meet new members, start to look over research from previous semesters.